 We went on the general free walking tour, Jewish Quarter tour and communism tour.
 All three tours were spectacular and well worth your time.
 Not only do you get a sense of direction around Budapest but you also get information and tips from the local guide taking you around the city.

 There are other tours available as well.
-You can check it all out on the free walking tour website.
+You can check out Trip to Budapest Free Walking Tours.

 St. Stephen’s Basilica